 Students should consult the University of Colorado Catalog regarding additional rules relative to the comprehensive examination.

 Thesis and Final ExaminationA thesis proposal must be submitted by the student to the thesis committee, preferably at the time of the comprehensive examination, but not later than the end of the semester in which the comprehensive examination is completed.
 The thesis proposal should outline the area of study and describe the problem in sufficient detail to clearly indicate the contribution of the proposed work.

 A thesis based upon research work done with consulting advice from the student's Thesis Committee should be finished in typewritten form (in accordance with rules furnished by the Graduate School Office) at least 30 days before the date of the final examination, and should be made available to the Final Examination Committee at least two weeks before the student takes the final examination.
 One bound copy of the thesis is required for the department in addition to the electronic copy required by the Graduate School.

 The student must register for a minimum of 30 hours of doctoral thesis credit.
 This credit will not be included in calculating the student's GPA.

-After the thesis has been accepted, a final examination time will be arranged by the student and members of the Final Examination Committee, which usually consists of the members of the student's thesis committee.
+After the thesis has been accepted, a final examination time will be arranged by the student and members of the Final Examination Committee, which usually consists of the members of the student's Comprehensive exam committee.
 The student is responsible for notifying the Graduate School and the ECEE graduate office of the final examination two weeks before the test date and for supplying the thesis title and abstract.
 The student must be registered--full-time--at the time the final examination is taken.
 (This usually means 5 thesis hours--even if an off-campus student not using campus facilities, and, even if during summer semester).